sbweeden/blog_assets/isv_authn_flows/passkey_registration/readme.md

 ### Create a custom directory attribute

-State management for determining if the workflow has been run in this session is managed using a cookie.
-A custom attribute is used to inspect the cookie in an access policy.
+State management for determining if the workflow has been run in this session is managed using a session API.
+The session attribute is set upon completion of the workflow (see the `MarkWorkflowComplete` task).
+A custom attribute is used to inspect this sesion state in an access policy.
 Create an `Advanced rule` directory attribute called `passkey_workflow_processed` with the following CEL code:
 ```
 statements:
-    - context: retval := "false"
-    - if:
-        match: requestContext.getValues('cookie').exists(x, x.contains("passkeyworkflowcomplete=true"))
-        block:
-            - context: retval = "true"
     - return: >
-        context.retval
+        session.Exists("passkeyreg_done").value
 ```

 ![create directory attribute 1](images/create_directory_attribute_1.png?raw=true)